ZsZs/sailrc/libs/boat-class/feature/README.md

-# boat-feature
+# boat-class-feature

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test boat-feature` to execute the unit tests.
+Run `nx test boat-class-feature` to execute the unit tests.